adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

 ## :loudspeaker: Introduction

 In order to follow along with the lab exercises, you need to provision a set of common resources and then provision an Azure Data Factory for each resource.
 Finally, sample data needs to be staged.
+Expand the sections below by clicking the `Details` links.

 ## :thinking: Prerequisites